karinashah/recipes-ratings-analysis/README.md

 ## Missingness Dependency

-We continued by analyzing the missingness of the `rating` column in the merged DataFrame by checking the dependency of its missingness on two other columns: `prop_carbohydrates`, the proportion of carbohydrates out of the total calories  and `n_ingredients`, the number of ingredients used in each recipe.
+We continued by analyzing the missingness of the `rating` column in the merged DataFrame by checking the dependency of its missingness on two other columns: `prop_carbohydrates`, the proportion of carbohydrates out of the total calories and `sodium`, the amount of sodium used in each recipe.

+> Sodium and Rating

+**Null Hypothesis:** The missingness of ratings does not depend on the amount of sodium in the recipe.

+**Alternate Hypothesis:** The missingness of ratings does depend on the amount of sodium in the recipe.

+**Test Statistic:** The absolute difference of mean in amount of sodium in the recipe of the distribution of the group with missing ratings and the distribution of the group without missing ratings.

+**Significance Level:** 0.05

+We ran another permutation test by shuffling the missingness of rating for 1000 times to collect 1000 simulating mean differences in the two distributions as described in the test statistic.

+<iframe
+  src="assets/sodium_p_value.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+The observed statistic, 4.215, can be observed by the red line on the graph.
+Since the p-value that we found, 0.001, is less than 0.05, we reject the null hypothesis.
+The missingness of `rating` does depend on the amount of `sodium` in the recipe.

 > Proportion of Carbohydrates and Rating